Precision-Agriculture/scarecro/README.md

 * __$name__: This replaces the key or value with the name of the config.
 * __$msg_type__: This replaces the key or value with the "message_type" indexed value relevant for the config (helpful for addresses)
+* __$system_id__: Replaces the key or value with the system id value from the system config.
+This is often useful for a message or piece of information directly tied to the system instance

 These keywords __Do Not Inherit__.
 These are passed through to the configuration of interest.